Gerdagithub/migrant-info-platform/README.md

 ### Access the Chatbot Service:
 Once ngrok is running, you will be able to access the chatbot AI logic via a public link.

-1. In your Django chatbot app, update the link used by the chatbot to send queries and receive responses.
+1. In the Django chatbot app, update the link used by the chatbot to send queries and receive responses.
 2. Copy the public link provided in the _Forwarding_ section of the ngrok interface.

 **Example:**